minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 * Feature freeze!
     * Revisit all milestone points (Krock)
-        * After debundling, only minor or obscure issues are left over.
+        * After de-bundling, only minor or obscure issues are left over.
 Good enough for a 5.8.0 release (Krock)
     * Why did #13885 become a draft?
 (Krock)
         * grorp is not present for clarifying